marskar/advanced_datasci/README.md

 # Zillow Challenge

 This document describes my Advanced Data Science I (140.711.01) final project.
+The code and all supporting files are in my [advanced_datasci GitHub repo](https://github.com/marskar/advanced_datasci).

 For my project, I will compete for the [Zillow prize](https://www.zillow.com/promo/Zillow-prize/) and write up my results and experiences.